 Trusted by 100,000+ organizations globally

 Healthcare security solutions must mitigate threats of violence against staff, protect sensitive information and prevent controlled substances from being stolen or misused.
 The repercussions of such threats can be financially and physically damaging to healthcare institutions, making hospital security a priority.
-A thorough plan and extensive hospital security assessment by professionals in the industry ensure that healthcare facilities, hospital staff and patients are protected.
+Professional planning and comprehensive hospital security assessments actively protect healthcare facilities, staff and patients.

 A hospital security assessment is a holistic review of a healthcare facility’s physical and digital security measures.
 Healthcare administrators will work with trained security professionals to perform a detailed assessment of the site’s security, including physical and cyber security systems.